BestAthletes/todo-challenge/README.md

 To make a submission clone or fork this repository to your own Github and implement the todo app.
 Ideally you won't spend more than 3 hours on your solution but you're free to take as much time as you like.

-When it's ready email info@bestathletes.co with a link to the Git repository and any information you want to add about your submission.
+When it's ready email hiring@bestathletes.co with a link to the Git repository and any information you want to add about your submission.
 We will review it by cloning the repository, running `npm install` and `npm run serve` to setup the development server.

 #### Requirements
 - The User can add a new task